duckalini/my_first_terraform/README.md

 commands will detect it and remind you to do so if necessary.
 ```

 This means you're ready to run a plan!
-If you don't any modules or resources defined (i.e. you only have the first 20 lines of your `main.tf` file defined) this will have no impact on your AWS envionment.
+If you don't have any modules or resources defined (i.e. you only have the first 20 lines of your `main.tf` file defined) this will have no impact on your AWS environment.

 A plan will tell you everything that terraform wants to change in your environment.
 Usually it will end with a line that says `Plan: 2 to add, 1 to change, 1 to destroy` depending on what you've altered.
 It will also print out every single change it will make in full.